For your planning application to be valid, it must include:

 You should receive planning permission within eight weeks and you wouldn't need to contact us during this time.
 We will contact you in writing to let you know if any changes are needed and provide a new deadline for revised plans.

-If your revised plans don't follow the advice given, this could mean your application will be refused and you will not be able to send further revisions.
+If your revised plans do not follow the advice given, this could mean your application will be refused and you will not be able to send further revisions.

 For large single storey extensions which are permitted development (for example, don't need full planning permission), you will need to notify us through the prior approvals process instead.